 Data visualizations often go wrong, making it hard to decipher the information they're trying to illustrate.
 Similarly, a BI dashboard or report is only valuable if it's easy for end users to navigate and understand the data that's being presented.
 But organizations often focus on getting BI data and the analytics process right without thinking about design and UX.

-Persistent's Dixit said BI managers should involve a UX designer from the start to develop an intelligible look for dashboards and reports with a visual interface that has advanced features but isn't cluttered.
-BI teams should also promote good data visualization design practices internally, particularly in self-service BI environments.
+Persistent's Dixit said BI managers should involve a UX designer to develop an intelligible look for dashboards and reports with a visual interface that isn't cluttered.
+BI teams should also promote good data visualization design practices, particularly in self-service BI environments.
 Those steps are especially important for mobile BI applications on smartphones and tablets with small screen sizes.